Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in Idaho?
+How does workers’ comp insurance work in Idaho?

 A workers' comp insurance policy helps cover the cost of medical treatment for an employee that suffers an injury on the job or develops an occupational-related disease.
 It can also provide weekly payments to partially cover lost wages while the injured employee is recovering and unable to work.